Maxx7/James-Maxx/Three Use Cases.md

 -----
 ##Use Case #3

-**Title:** The manager checks the volurnibility of database in the system
+**Title:** The manager checks the vulnerability of database in the system

 **Primary Actor:** Corporate Managers